 Diana Flores Ruíz is a Mellon Mays Dissertation Fellow and a PhD candidate in Film & Media at Berkeley with a Certificate in Global Urban Humanities.
-She holds a B.A. from Duke University in Women’s Studies and Arts of the Moving Image.
+She holds a BA from Duke University in Women’s Studies and Arts of the Moving Image.
 Her dissertation research on the US-Mexico border investigates developments in epistemic seeing

 across visual technologies, from photography’s role in nineteenth century cartography up to contemporary virtual reality surveillance, analyzing their effects on political subjectivities of migrants and border communities.

 Her writing appears in Film Quarterly, The Matter of Photography in the Americas,

 and a forthcoming photo essay will appear in an anthology on power, materiality, and performance in Mexico City

 from the Global Urban Humanities Mellon initiative at UC Berkeley.
 She also curates

 film and performance with the feminist collective, GAZE.